dariosky/afterdown/README.md

 	Optionally we can add
 	*	from:	the mail from (and also the username to login on SMTP if password is specified)
-	*	password: the mail password for the user specified in "from"
+	*	password: the mail password for the user specified in "from" (if SMTP needs login)

 	Specifying username and password in a config file is not great, so eventually you can set it on **environment variables**: